DanielNunezAlvarez/opensky/README.md

   1. A dropdown list with the airports available to choose.
 The list of airports is contained in `/frontend/src/app/home/worldAirports.json`.
   2. A date time picker to choose the begin date and the end date.
   3. A table with the results retrieved from the API call.
 The table has pagination and its columns can be sorted and hidden/shown.
-It is possible to add and remove data in a very easy way.
+It is possible to remove or add new data to the table in a very easy way.
   4. A interactive map with the location of the arrival airport and all departure aiports.

 The frontend allows the possibility of adding additional pages that can be reached through the main menu.